ywen19/clothSim/README.md

      - Class: Cloth
        A one-dimension vector was created to store all particles for the simulation.
 All other classes were instanced in this class for calculating and updating.
 The main loop through all particles was within this class.
 The update() method was called by the TimerEvent inside NGLScene.

-## Issues
----

-1. The collision between  sphere was not entirely matching up (will delay) with the cursor change.
-2. There was no self-collision applied for the cloth particles.
-3. The particles were not surfaced out and rendered as a polygon.
-4. The simulation might produce a floaty result or explode due to coefficients and dynamic factors.

----